naschorr/hawking/README.md

 - Got a funny phrase you want added?
 Suggest it in there!

 ## Commands
 These commands allow for the basic operation of the bot, by anyone.
-Just type them into a public text channel while connected to a public voice channel.
-(Hawking can also read/join channels that you've given the permissions to)
+Just type them into a public text channel while connected to a public voice channel!
+Note that Hawking now uses slash commands, so just typing the command into Discord won't work as expected.
+You must select the command, and it's extra options (if desired) individually.
-- `\say [text]` - Tells the bot to speak [text] in the voice channel that you're currently in.
+- `/say <text>` - Tells the bot to speak [text] in the voice channel that you're currently in.
-- `\skip` - Skip a phrase that you've requested, or start a vote to skip on someone else's phrase.
+- `/skip` - Skip a phrase that you've requested, or start a vote to skip on someone else's phrase.
+- `/phrase <name>` - Speaks the specific preset phrase.
+Note that the name will autocomplete, so phrases are easy to find.
-- `\find [text]` - The bot will search its preloaded phrases for the one whose contents most closely matches [text], and will display that command's name.
-Note: requires the Phrases module.
+- `/find <text>` - The bot will search its loaded phrases for the one whose contents most closely matches the provided text, and will play it.
-- `\random` - Plays a random phrase from the list of preloaded phrases.
-Note: requires the Phrases module.
+- `/random` - Plays a random phrase from the list of preloaded phrases.
-- `\fortune` - Tells you your magic 8 ball fortune!
+- `/fortune` - Tells you your magic 8 ball fortune!
-- `\stupidquestion` - Asks you a random, (potentially) stupid question from Reddit.
-- `\invite` - Gets you an invite link for the bot, as well as gets you an invite link for my Discord server.
+- `/invite` - Gets you an invite link for the Hawking, as well as gets you an invite link for Hawking's Discord server.
-- `\delete_my_data` - Sets up a request to remove all of your stored user data (TTS data, User Id, Channel Id, and Server Id) from the Hawking database.
-Note that anonymized usage statistics are still kept, however.
-All requests are processed once a week, currently that happens every Monday at midnight.
-Furthermore, the previously mentioned identifying information will automatically be removed after a year.
+- `/privacy_policy` - Gives you a link to Hawking's [privacy policy](https://github.com/naschorr/hawking/blob/master/docs/privacy_policy.md).
+- `/speech_config` - Gives you a link to the [speech configuration documentation](https://github.com/naschorr/hawking/blob/master/docs/configuring_speech.md) for Hawking.
+- `/stupid_question` - Asks you a random, (potentially) stupid question from Reddit.
-- `\help` - Show the help screen.
+- `/help` - Show the help screen.
-- `\speech_config` - Shows the help screen for configuring Hawking's speech.

 ## Hosting, Configuring, Commanding, and Extending Hawking (and more)!
 - Take a look at the [Hawking installation guide](https://github.com/naschorr/hawking/blob/master/docs/installing_hawking.md)